Sergey Kud-Sverchkov: Expedition 63/64

 In May 2020, Kud-Sverchkov was assigned to ISS Expedition 63/64 as a flight engineer.
 He launched aboard Soyuz MS-17 on 14 October 2020 alongside Russian cosmonaut Sergey Ryzhikov, commander of the Soyuz MS spacecraft, and NASA astronaut Kathleen Rubins.

 The Soyuz MS-17 followed a 2-orbit rendezvous and docking procedure to dock with the Rassvet module of the ISS 3 hours and 3 minutes after launch.
 This was the first time a crew reached the ISS in less than 4 orbits and approximately 6 hours.

 On the 18th of November 2020, Kud-Sverchkov, wearing the Orlan MKS-N°4 suit, performed his first spacewalk with his crewmate Sergey Ryzhikov.
 The spacewalk begin at 15:12 UTC and finished after 6 hours and 48 minutes.
 The tasks were a leak tightness check for the exit hatch in Poisk, replacement of the liquid flow regulator's removable panel on Zarya (aborted because of a "bulky bolt"), work on scientific equipment, commutation of the Tranzit-B antenna on Pirs to the Poisk module (to ensure continuity of communications with the Orlan suits), and changing the position of sensors for the precipitation and pressure control unit on the Poisk module.

 On the 19th of March 2021, he and his Soyuz crew mate performed a relocation of their Soyuz from the Rassvet module to the Poisk to let Rassvet for the Soyuz MS-18 schedule to arrive at the station on the 9th of April 2021.
-The ride lasted 34 minutes and was performed manually by Soyuz Commander, Sergey Ryzhikov.
+The ride lasted 34 minutes and was performed manually by Soyuz commander, Sergey Ryzhikov.

-They returned to Earth on 17 April 2021, after almost 185 days in orbit.
+They returned to Earth on 17 April 2021 after almost 185 days in orbit.

+Expedition 73/74

+In May 2023, he was assigned to the crew of Soyuz MS-28, along with Sergey Mikayev and Christopher Williams.
+The crew will launch in November 2025 and return in June 2026.